 Where are Picanha and Ribeye Popular?

-I mentioned that whether you’re in favour of ribeye or picanha largely depends on which continent you’re in.
+I mentioned that whether you’re in favor of ribeye or picanha largely depends on which continent you’re in.
 If you’re in the South or central parts of America, picanha is literally the tastiest of all steaks.
 So much so that no barbecue is complete in Brazil without the famous picanha!

 As a result, you’re not likely to find it in your average American restaurant.
 Your chances of having a taste of the delicious picanha are much higher if you head on to your nearest Brazilian steak house.
+Or you can buy the Picanha online on Snake River Farms via this link.

-Which Cut is the Ribeye and Picanha?
+Which Cut are the Ribeye and Picanha?

 In my experience, you’re better able to weigh different meats if you actually know what both cuts taste like.
 But first, you need to identify which cut is which.
 This is because, to the layman, ribeye and picanha may look similar.